Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 Motivated by the present work, in \cite{BFP} we propose a notion of \emph{collapsed Anosov flows}.
 This relates partially hyperbolic diffeomorphisms with Anosov flows and their self-orbit equivalences.
-This covers all known examples of partially hyperbolic diffeomorphisms in manifolds with non solvable fundamental group \cite{BFP}.
-The concept of collapsed Anosov flow generalizes the notion of leaf conjugacy to the case when $f$ may not be \emph{dynamically coherent}.
+The class of collapsed Anosov flows covers all known examples of partially hyperbolic diffeomorphisms in manifolds with non solvable fundamental group \cite{BFP}.
+The concept of collapsed Anosov flow generalizes the notion of leaf conjugacy to the case when $f$ may not be \emph{dynamically coherent}\footnote{Dynamical coherence means that there exist $f$-invariant foliations $\cF^{cs}$ and $\cF^{cu}$ tangent respectively to $E^{cs}=E^s \oplus E^c$ and $E^{cu}=E^c \oplus E^u$.
+This notion has been used in several works.
+In this paper we obtain more precise integrability or non-integrability statements, so we will not need to use this notion.}.
 In other words $f$ may not admit $f$-invariant foliations tangent to the center stable and center unstable bundles.
 The dynamically incoherent situation is unavoidable and very common, as shown for example in Seifert manifolds \cite{BGHP} (see also \cite{BFFP-2,BFFP-3,PotICM}).
 These works show that one needs new tools and models to attack a complete classification of partially hyperbolic diffeomorphisms.
 Our results provide a complete topological classification of partially hyperbolic diffeomorphisms up to the center direction in both hyperbolic 3-manifolds and some isotopy classes of partially hyperbolic diffeomorphisms in Seifert manifolds.